 - Nikon 50mm f/1.4.
 I got this lens last year for two reasons.
 One I wanted a very fast lens for low light situations and, two, I wanted a lens with a very narrow depth of field to play around with.
 I don’t use this that often, but I really should play with it more.

 I also have a Nikon SB-900 flash that I carry with me.
 I haven’t used it that much, but now that I have the D300s, I can use the built in flash as a controller and use the SB-900 as an off camera remote flash.

-My tripod is a Manfroto carbon fiber tripod with a Manfroto ball head.
+My tripod is a Manfrotto carbon fiber tripod with a Manfrotto ball head.
 It is by far the heaviest and largest thing I carry with me.
 In fact, the most recent bag I purchased I got because it could fit my tripod.

-Other photography related things I carry with me include: shutter release cable, backup memory cards, micro fiber cloths to clean my lenses, a leatherman tool and an allen wrench.
+Other photography related things I carry with me include a shutter release cable, backup memory cards, micro fiber cloths to clean my lenses, a Leatherman tool, and an Allen wrench.

 I first learned to SCUBA dive in Maui at the beginning of my trip in 2007.
 Since then I’ve been diving in Fiji, the Cook Islands, Micronesia, Palau, Australia (east and west coast), Thailand, Papua New Guinea, Egypt, Cayman Islands, Aruba, and Curacao.

 Believe it or not, I didn’t visit any of those places expressly to SCUBA dive.
 I view diving as something to do while I’ve visited a place, but not necessarily a reason to go somewhere.
 Even a place like Palau, which is heavily dependent on diving for its tourism, I found there are things to do and see above water.